Skip to main content

 • Auction closes early if all market makers respond

-Fills here always save you money vs. your limit price.
+Fills here never violate your limit price.

 Phase 2: Limit Fallback